williamyaoh/hajimari/README.md

 a consistent interface.

-At the very least, breaking interface changes will only happen on full version number changes.
-Additions to the interface can happen whenever.
+At the very least, breaking interface changes will only happen on full version number and secondary version number changes.
+Adding to the interface can happen on any change.